 Outside scholarships may replace packaged self-help (loans and employment) only when the total package including the outside scholarship exceeds the cost of attendance.
 Additionally, a student's total aid package cannot exceed a student's cost of attendance in a given year.
 When all grants and scholarships exceed the cost of attendance, the Kenyon Need Based Grant will be reduced.

 Be sure to avoid scholarship scams...

 The Austin E. Knowlton Memorial Scholarship will support a student from Logan County, Ohio, with up to $18,000 in financial aid over four years.
 Preference is given to students who are interested in majoring in mathematics or a related field.
-For more information, download this brochure (PDF).
-Watch the video.
+Read more about the scholarship.
+Hear from a scholarship recipient.